-Corazon L. Ang Ley, 55, is a Director of APVI.
-She is also the Corporate Land Acquisition Head for RLC.
+Corazon L. Ang Ley, 56, is a Director of APVI.
+She is also the Senior Vice President and Corporate Land Acquisition Head for RLC.
 She's held various positions and functions within RLC during her 29 years of service including her 3 year stint in China.
 She is also a Board Member of several companies namely Altus Mall Ventures, Inc., Robinsons Realty and Management Corp, RL Property Management, Inc. and RL Logistix and Industrials, Inc. She graduated from the University of the Philippines - Asian Institute of Tourism in 1987.

-Martin Q. Dy Buncio, 58, Filipino, has been an independent director of APVI since September 2, 2019.
-He currently occupies the position of Chairman of Pro Oil Corporation, Chairman of Pro Auto Parts Corporation, Director and President of Banam Global Holdings Corporation, President & General Manager at Proline Sports Center, Inc., President of HJ Marketing, President of Design Products MFG, President for Proline II Mercantile and President for Integra Dev Corporation.
+Martin Q. Dy Buncio, 59, Filipino, has been an independent director of APVI since September 2, 2019.
+He currently occupies the position of Chairman of Pro Oil Corporation, Chairman of Pro Auto Parts Corporation, Director and President of Banam Global Holdings Corporation, President & General Manager at Proline Sports Center, Inc., President of HJ Marketing, President of Design Products Holding Corp and President for Integra Dev Corporation.
 Mr. Dy Buncio is also on the board of First Metro Investment Corp.
-He previously held the position of Director and Executive Committee Member of Lepanto Consolidated Mining from (2004 to 2005) and Treasurer and Purchasing Manager of Design Products.
+He previously held the position of Director and Executive Committee Member of Lepanto Consolidated Mining from (2004 to 2005).
 He obtained his degree of Bachelor of Arts at De La Salle University in 1987.

-Maynard S. Ngu, 43, Filipino, has been an independent director of APVI effective September 2, 2019.
+Maynard S. Ngu, 44, Filipino, has been an independent director of APVI effective September 2, 2019.
 A young Filipino CEO, the man and brain behind the success of the leading mobile phone brand in the Philippines, Cherry Mobile, established in 2009.
-He is the Chief Executive

-Officer of Cosmic Technologies Inc. He is also the President of Cherry Mobile Communications, Inc. (2015 to present), Cosmic Mobile Advertising Inc. (2014 to present), Versatile Customer Care Solutions, Inc. (2007 to present), Kosmos Technomobile, Inc. (2013 to present), and Fimobile Technology, Inc. (2013 to present).
-He also serves as the CEO of Land Traders Properties and Development Company Inc. (2015 to present) and Starway Piping Technology, Inc. (2018 to present), and he is the Director of Cosmic Digital Universe, Inc. (2011 to present), Quantum Mobile Gears, Inc. (2015 to present), Accucom System Solutions, Inc. (2016 to present), MSN Foundation, Inc. (2014 to present), Intertext and Chat Communications, Inc. (2016 to present), Xionz Technology Inc. (2015 to present), and Casa Nuova Incorporated (2017 to present).
+He is the Chief Executive Officer of Cosmic Technologies Inc. He is also the President of Cherry Mobile Communications, Inc. (2015 to present), Cosmic Mobile Advertising Inc. (2014 to present), Versatile Customer Care Solutions, Inc. (2007 to present), Kosmos Technomobile, Inc. (2013 to present), and Fimobile Technology, Inc. (2013 to present).
+He also serves as the CEO of Land Traders Properties and Development Company Inc. (2015 to present) and Starway Piping Technology, Inc. (2018 to present), and he is the Director of Cosmic Digital Universe, Inc. (2011 to present), Quantum Mobile Gears, Inc. (2015 to present), Intertext and Chat Communications, Inc. (2016 to present), Xionz Technology Inc. (2015 to present), and Casa Nuova Incorporated (2017 to present).
 He obtained his degree of Bachelor of Science in Commerce, Major in in Management and Finance at De La Salle University.